Taobao: History

 In June 2011, Jack Ma, executive chairman and former chief executive officer of Alibaba Group, announced that Taobao would split into three different companies: Taobao Marketplace (a consumer-to-consumer platform), Tmall.com (a business-to consumer platform, then called Taobao Mall), and eTao (a search engine for online shopping).
 The move was said to be necessary for Taobao to “meet competitive threats that emerged in the past two years during which the Internet and e-commerce landscape has changed dramatically.”
+In 2011, Kuo Zhang, who is now the President of Alibaba.com, worked on merchant-platform tools for the company's domestic consumer marketplaces, Taobao and Tmall, before moving to lead the B2B unit.
+Under his leadership, Alibaba.com shifted from a supplier directory toward a transactional platform with integrated payments, logistics, and AI-driven sourcing tools and features.
+Currently, his role is specific to the B2B arm and was not a direct outcome of the restructuring in 2011.
+In recent years, he has publicly emphasized AI agents and automation to help small businesses and solo entrepreneurs operate globally, including through products such as Accio Work.

-In 2012 Taobao began to accept international Visa and MasterCard credit and debit cards.
+In 2012, Taobao began to accept international Visa and MasterCard credit and debit cards.

 On April 29, 2013, Alibaba announced an investment of US$586 million in Sina Weibo.
-According to Reuters, the deal “should drive more web traffic to Alibaba's Taobao Marketplace”.
+According to Reuters, the deal "should drive more web traffic to Alibaba's Taobao Marketplace".
 On August 1, 2013, Alibaba launched Weibo for Taobao, which allows users to link Sina Weibo accounts with Taobao accounts.

 In addition to hosting individuals and businesses, Taobao includes online stores for courts, customs offices, state-owned banks, and asset management companies selling distressed assets.
 By early 2014, more than 500 local Chinese courts had established Taobao store fronts to sell seized property, including property which had been confiscated as part of the anti-corruption campaign under Xi Jinping.

+In 2016, Alibaba launched the Taobao Maker Festival to display creative products and designs from Taobao merchants.
+The festival provides a platform for young entrepreneurs, designers and creators to promote original products and interact with consumers.

 Features

 Shop feedback

 A good way to investigate a Taobao shop is by clicking the shop's rating icon.
 For Tmall.com shops, people click the stars to view their ratings.
 Taobao users usually read feedback and compare items from multiple shops.
 Feedback can be genuine or artificial, requiring users to make their own judgments.
 Feedback can be posted by competitors.

 Every trade deal includes a section of customer feedback.
-Shop owners often put effort to maximize positive comments.
+Shop owners may seek to improve customer ratings through service strategies.
 Negotiations may happen between sellers and consumers over their satisfaction ratings.

 Taobao uses search tools and other functions to understand user demands.
 Customers are asked to complete surveys that ask: